Omegapy/LLM-Frameworks-Tutorials/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
-This repository is a series of LlamaIndex and langChain Tutorials on Udemy - Eden Marco.
+This repository is a series of LlamaIndex and LangChain Tutorials

 -----------------------------------------------------------------------------------------------------------------------------